mariec-j/ECE2310_repo/Lab04/README.md

 ### 10/29/25 - 1pm - ~1Hr spent

+Random Number Generator not working
 - Utilized a good amount of ChatGPT for assistance
 - The problem was not putting static at line 37 (`random_device rd;`) and 38 (`random_device rd;`) in Game.cpp
 - Not having it there accidently generates the same random thing, which will make the function constantly output the same number
     - Used to constantly output 5 without it
+    - Would cause an infinitely recursive loop in `battleRound()`
 - Hopefully no issue in putting static there
 - Otherwise the code is functional and probably ready to demo